-In the following, I will tentatively explore into the origins of the Uygurs, the Turks and their history.
+In the following, this webmaster will tentatively explore into the origin of the Uygurs, the Turks and their history.

 Origin Of the Turks & The Uygur Turks

 Nationalist Uygurs, at http://www.geocities.com/CapitolHill/1730/buh.html, stated that "after 210 B.C., the Uygurs played important roles in the Hun (220 B.C. - 386 A.D.), Tabgach (To'pa) (386-554 A.D.), and Kok Turk (552-744 A.D.) empires which were established in Central Asia".
 This statement would be erroneous in its lumping together different groups of people.

 The Turks, specifically called Tujüe or Tujue (Turks) at the time of North Dynasties (AD 386-581) and Sui/Tang Dynasties, asserted themselves in late time period of Tuoba Northern Wei Dynasty (A.D.
 386-533).
 Tuoba Wei split into Eastern and Western Wei Dynasties in A.D.
 534. The Turks rebelled against the Ruruans in A.D.
 546-553.
 However, there were earlier references to Turkic tents in the 4th and 5th centuries, respectively.
 Below, I will cite a few records in Chinese history.
 Among the following sayings, personally, I am more inclined to believe that the ancestors of Turks might be related to the 500 families who fled to the Altai Mountains after Tuoba Wei Emperor Daowudi (Tuoba Gui, reign 386-409) defeated the Hunnic Statelet of Juqu in today's Gansu Province.
 Note that the Juqu clan continued their rule in today's Chinese Turkistan.
 In A.D.
 460, the Ruruans attacked Gaochang, exterminated the Juqu-shi lineage from the Northern Liang era, and made Kan Bozhou the new king.